Updated:Feb 24, 2026

 What is Engineering Management?

 Engineering management is a unique field that lives at the intersection of technology and business.
-Engineering managers are qualified practitioners who acquire further training and experience to manage large-scale technical projects and teams effectively.
-They are systems thinkers who are fluent in two languages: management and engineering.
-They bridge the gap between business strategy and operations to provide integrated leadership that improves productivity and efficiency.
+Engineering managers are qualified practitioners who acquire further training and experience to effectively manage large-scale technical projects and teams.
+They are systems thinkers fluent in both management and engineering.
+They bridge the gap between business strategy and operations, providing integrated leadership that improves productivity and efficiency.

 Engineering managers work in diverse settings across all industries and sectors.
-While many rise up through the ranks of engineers, most seek further higher education beyond the bachelor’s degree.
+While many rise through the ranks of engineers, most seek further higher education beyond the bachelor’s degree.
 The gold standard is the Master of Engineering Management (MEM) degree.
-The specialized degree teaches key business skills and how to apply them in an engineering, production, or techology-focused setting.
-Engineering professionals can also pursue comparable programs such as an MBA in Engineering or Technology Management and a master’s in Technology Management
+It is the specialized degree that teaches key business skills and how to apply them in an engineering, production, or technology-focused setting.
+Engineering professionals can also pursue comparable programs, such as an MBA in Engineering or Technology Management and a Master’s in Technology Management.

 Degree Demand